 IJ-FL will similarly litigate on behalf of entrepreneurs who wish to earn an honest living in the occupation of their choice, but who have encountered government-imposed roadblocks to their pursuit; parents who wish to secure a quality education for their children, but who find the educational establishment fighting to preserve the status quo; and individuals across the Sunshine State who wish to speak freely about politics but who find senseless government regulation in their way.

-Read a report by the Florida Chapter where IJ argues that Florida legislators should make Florida more business friendly by repealing laws and gives 12 examples of laws whose repeal would help small businesses.
+Read a report by the Florida office where IJ argues that Florida legislators should make Florida more business friendly by repealing laws and gives 12 examples of laws whose repeal would help small businesses.
 Florida's Dirty Dozen: Twelve Repealers That Can Boost Business, Create Jobs, and Change Florida’s Economic Policy for the Better, published February 2014

 Directions to IJ-Florida office

 The Institute for Justice Florida office is located in Miami:

 Phone: (305) 721-1600